 A Stunning Island With Lots To See

-In the interest of variety we don’t dive Koh Bida Nai very often, it’s very similar to it’s sister island Koh Bida Nok which we consider to be a better dive site.
+In the interest of variety we don’t dive Koh Bida Nai very often.
+It’s very similar to it’s sister island Koh Bida Nok which we consider to be a better dive site.
 It was on a par but since we lost the beautiful staghorn fields to coral bleaching it’s lost a little of it’s lustre.

 Blacktip reef sharks are also usually found skimming over the corals in the very shallow areas and make a nice end to the dive.
 Overall a nice dive site that gets a little less attention than it’s more attractive sister.
 We can’t always promise to visit this site but it’s a nice change when we do.
-We visit Phi Phi on Wednesday, Thursday, Saturday and Sunday.
+We visit Phi Phi on Wednesday and Saturday.